kiprotect/kodex/README.md

     make test

+## Testing Plugins

+The plugin test may fail with an error message "plugin was built with a different version of package internal/cpu" which can occur if the compile flags used for compiling the main code and the plugin differ.
+This might happen e.g. if you perform race condition detection tests.
+To fix the problem, go to the plugin folder and run

+    make clean
+    make

 # Running the benchmarks

 Kodex also comes with a number of benchmarks that you can run as follows: